-The Valuation Policy is a separate document and outlines the methodologies governing the valuation process and is linked to the framework given by the Ministry of Finance.
-The ultimate prices will be used NBIM wide.

-- Every asset and liability should be valued according to its fair value at the time of measurement. - Fair value is defined as the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction. - Price sources should be independent from NBIM and those who make the investment decisions. - Holding constituents of the benchmark indices given by the Ministry of Finance should be valued in accordance with the prices provided by the index provider given the pricing methodology behind the index is pursuant to fair value. - Closing exchange prices should be used for securities that are traded in an active market. - In the absence of transactions, quoted (or alternatively independently evaluated) bid prices should be used. - Prices derived from models should be used in price hierarchies at levels lower than directly observable fair values.
-Where available, industry standard models should be used. - The pricing hierarchies are maintained in a separate document. - A situation where the Pricing Hierarchy is not applied is referred to as an override.
-An override takes place whenever a price source is considered inaccurate and is executed by NBIM or the Fund Accountant.
+4. Input Data Consistency of input data is critical to effective compliance with GIPS and establishes the foundation for full, fair, and comparable investment performance presentations.
+The Standards provide the blueprint for a firm to follow in constructing this foundation.
+All data and information necessary to support a firm's performance presentation and to perform the required calculations must be captured and maintained.
+All Composite assets are reconciled against custody on a monthly basis.
+NBIM has the underlying data necessary to recreate the performance of our composites for all periods for which performance is presented, including beginning and ending period fair values and cash flows for composites.
+Portfolio valuations based on fair values GIPS require the use of a fair value methodology in order to best identify the fair economic value of the firm's portfolios.
+The Standards detail a recommended valuation hierarchy and firms need to disclose if the composite's valuation hierarchy materially differs from the recommended hierarchy.
+NBIM uses fair value in valuation of all assets and values all portfolios daily.
+The pricing hierarchy is well aligned to the recommended hierarchy in the standards (see below for pricing sources).
+There is a monthly reconciliation of the asset values with the custodian.
+Pricing sources The Valuation Policy is a separate document and outlines the methodologies governing the valuation process and is linked to the framework given by the Ministry of Finance.
+The ultimate prices will be used NBIM wide. - Every asset and liability should be valued according to its fair value at the time of measurement. - Fair value is defined as the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction. - Price sources should be independent from NBIM and those who make the investment decisions. - Holding constituents of the benchmark indices given by the Ministry of Finance must be valued in accordance with the prices supplied by the index provider as long as the pricing methodology behind the index is pursuant to fair value. - Closing exchange prices must be used for securities that are traded in an active market. - In the absence of transactions, quoted (or alternatively independently evaluated) bid prices should be used. - Prices derived from models should be used in price hierarchies at levels lower than directly observable fair values.
+Where available, industry standard models should be used.

+- The pricing source hierarchies are maintained in a separate document. - A situation where the order in the pricing source hierarchy is not applied is referred to as an override.
+An override takes place whenever a price source is considered inaccurate and is executed by NBIM or the Fund Accountant, all overrides are based on the notion to align our valuation with the market.
 Any overrides to the price hierarchies must be well documented.

-Trade-date accounting

-Trade-date accounting determines the correct economic value of the portfolio assets as of the transaction date.
-Because of the lengthy settlement periods of some markets, GIPS strongly recommend the use of trade-date accounting to achieve accurate performance results.
+Trade-date accounting Trade-date accounting determines the correct economic value of the portfolio assets as of the transaction date.
+Because of the lengthy settlement periods of some markets, GIPS requires the use of trade-date accounting to achieve accurate performance results.
 NBIM uses trade-date accounting.